saftron/Terraform/00-setup/README.md

 #

-Please download terraform according to our OS from https://www.terraform.io/downloads
+Please download terraform according to your OS from https://www.terraform.io/downloads

-For linux us the script install.sh to install terraform 1.1.8
+For linux use the script install.sh to install terraform 1.1.8